microsoft/azuredevopslabs/labs/vstsextend/sonarcloud/readme.md

      ![Analysis in progress](images/3/azure-pr-analysis-in-progress.png)

-[* SECTION IMAGES MUST BE UPDATED BECAUSE THE NEXT SECTION, 3, IS ALREADY IMPLIMENTED AND IS THUS, FAILING THE PR BECAUSE THE QUALITY GATE FAILED...
-AND WE SHOULD BE ABLE TO PASS THE PR IN THIS SECTION]

 2. Review the results of the Pull Request analysis

    The results show that the analysis builds completed successfully, but that the new code in the PR failed the Code Quality check.